RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Semantics:

-Returns both the name and the value of some variable in the variable pool that does not have the attribute 'dropped' or the attribute ‘implicit’; alternatively, return an indication that there is no suitable name to return.
+Returns both the name and the value of some variable in the variable pool that does not have the attribute 'dropped' or the attribute 'implicit'; alternatively, return an indication that there is no suitable name to return.
 When API NextVariable is called it will return data about a variable that has not previously been returned; the order is undefined.
 This process of returning different names will restart whenever the Rexx processor executes Var_Reset.
-In addition to the name and value, an indication of whether the variable was ‘tailed’ will be returned.
+In addition to the name and value, an indication of whether the variable was 'tailed' will be returned.